smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/GetSystemTime/index.md

 1. Send valid response during `<DefaultTimeout>`(value from .ini file)
 2. Provide all parameters of "DateTime" struct at response (“milliseconds”,” tz_hour”,” tz_minute” params should be set to “0” as QNX systemTime struct has NO these params)

-_Note:_ SDL logs corresponding error internally and fails TLS Handshake if at least one of the following failures happens:
+_Note:_ SDL logs corresponding error internally and fails TLS or DTLS Handshake if at least one of the following failures happens:
 1)	HMI does NOT respond during `<DefaultTimeout>`;
 2)	HMI responds with any `<errorCode>` during `<DefaultTimeout>`;
 3)	HMI sends invalid by any reason response: